-You’ve decided to put together a home or small studio.
-You have a few artists lined up to work with, and an artistic vision for how their music could end up sounding.
-Before you can make the next hit, however, you’ll need to put together a studio — and the first step in putting that studio together is finding a computer for your recording.
+So you want to put together a studio?
+You may have a few artists lined up to work with, an artistic vision for their music, and more — but before you can make the next hit, you’ll need to put together a studio — and the first step in putting that studio together is finding a computer for your recording.

 There are dozens of computer models out there that work fine for recording, but before buying there are a number of things to consider.
 For example, you’ll want a computer that has enough power to handle the recording software, plugins, and actual recording, that you’re going to put it through.
 Spec-wise, we recommend buying a computer with at least a 6th-gen Intel Core i5 processor and 4GB of RAM.
 It’s definitely worth buying a computer with enough solid-state storage to run the operating system and store your sessions.
 Any inactive sessions that you’re done working on can always be moved to the cloud or to an external hard drive.
 You’ll also want to think about operating system — we’re not going to get into the Mac vs PC debate here, but you likely know which operating system you prefer, and you should buy a device with that operating system.

 No matter what you’re looking for from a computer for recording, there should be something in this list for you.
 Here are the best computers for recording.